DaveBenham/VenomModules/README.md

 ### Soft Sync input
 The soft Sync reverses the waveforms upon the leading edge of an incomming trigger.

 The trigger detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
 Those thresholds allow for both unipolar and bipolar trigger signals to be used.
+A module context menu option allows you to change to a 0V high threshold and -2V low threshold, which only works for bipolar inputs, but synchronizes the trigger with the 0 crossing point.

 This port supports oversampling that can be disabled via the port context menu.